ajames23/ajames23/README.md

 - 👋 Hi, I’m Mara!
-I'm a current senior and dual enrollment student!
+I'm an incoming freshman at the University of Minnesota- Twin Cities!
-- 👀 I’m interested in becoming developing my programming skills and working on personal projects!
+- 👀 I’m interested in becoming on working on my personal projects!
 - 🌱 I’m currently learning Java!
-- 📫 How to reach me- my email is ajames8205@gamil.com!
+- 📫 How to reach me- my email is amarajames825@gamil.com!

 <!---
 ajames23/ajames23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.